cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - Two trapdoors, clearly visible on the floor, can be pulled open to reveal the bedchambers (areas N2o and N2p) that lie directly beneath them.

 **Treasure**
 [[Urwin Martikov|Urwin]] carries the key to the locked iron strongbox.
 The lock can be picked with thieves' tools and a successful DC 20 Dexterity check.
-The box contains a sack of 150 ep (each coin bearing the profiled visage of Strahd von Zarovich), six pieces of jewelry (worth 250 gp each), and three [potions of healing](http://longo.com.br/5e/items.html#potion%20of%20healing_dmg).
+The box contains a sack of 150 ep (each coin bearing the profiled visage of Strahd von Zarovich), six pieces of jewelry (worth 250 gp each), and three [[reference/items/Potion of Healing|Potion of Healing]].

-Fortunes of Ravenloft.

-If your card reading reveals that a treasure is here, it is in the iron strongbox.

 ### Burgomaster's Mansion (N3)